understanding addiction: how to overcome it

 • your GP can also advise, signpost and provide appropriate treatment program referrals

 If you’re an ICAEW chartered accountant or ACA student and would like to get in touch for more guidance, you can contact us here.
-We offer free, impartial and confidential support, 24 hours a day, seven days a week.
+We offer free, impartial and confidential support.
 And if we’re not able to help through our own support services, we’ll point you in the direction of someone who can.

 how do you beat an addiction?